Chart Color Schemes

 Moorabbin - Heatherton was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Moorabbin-Heatherton has a significant cultural diversity, with 36.4% of its population born overseas and 30.4% speaking a language other than English at home.
-Christianity is the predominant religion in Moorabbin-Heatherton, making up 45.6% of the population.
-Notably, Judaism is overrepresented compared to Greater Melbourne, comprising 4.1% versus 1.1%.
+Moorabbin-Heatherton has a high level of cultural diversity, with 36.4% of its population born overseas and 30.4% speaking a language other than English at home.
+Christianity is the dominant religion in Moorabbin-Heatherton, accounting for 45.6% of people.
+Notably, Judaism comprises 4.1% of the population, which is higher than the regional average of 1.0%.

 Frequently Asked Questions - Diversity